sharmaeklavya2/tex2text/readme.md

 `\alpha` becomes `α`, `\infty` becomes `∞`, etc.
 Macros `\emph` and `\textbf` are ignored in plain text mode, but processed appropriately in markdown mode.
-* Throw an error if an unknown macro is encountered.
+* Warn if an unknown macro is encountered.

 The default output format is plain text, but markdown can be obtained using the `--fmt=markdown` option.